December 05, 2017

 Mucopolysaccharidosis type VII (MPS VII) is a rare, progressive inborn error of metabolism that affects many parts of the body.
-The clinical features of Sly syndrome vary from patient to patient, but all have short stature due to growth retardation, changes in bones visible on X-rays and some degree of mental retardation.
-Survival into adulthood is common with milder cases and osteoarthritis is a common complication.
+The clinical features of MPS VII vary from patient to patient, but all have short stature due to growth retardation and skeletal abnormalities, changes in bones visible on X-rays (dysostosis multiplex), and some degree of intellectual disability.
+Survival into adulthood is common for patients with milder cases and osteoarthritis is a common complication.
 MPS VII is inherited as an autosomal recessive genetic condition.

-Occasionally, other symptoms of Sly syndrome may include a swollen abdomen due to abnormal enlargement of the liver and/or spleen (hepatosplenomegaly) and protrusion of the intestines through an abnormal opening in the muscular wall of the abdomen (inguinal hernia).
-In some cases, the intestines may also protrude through the abdominal wall in the area of the navel (umbilical hernia).
+Other symptoms of MPS VII may include a swollen abdomen due to abnormal enlargement of the liver and/or spleen (hepatosplenomegaly) and protrusion of the intestines through an abnormal opening in the muscular wall of the abdomen (inguinal hernia).
+In some children, the intestines may also protrude through the abdominal wall in the area of the navel (umbilical hernia).
 Some affected children may experience profound hearing loss, recurrent upper respiratory and middle ear infections, thickening of the soft tissues of the throat and/or vocal cords, an abnormally enlarged tongue (macroglossia), and/or heart problems (i.e., heart murmur or aortic regurgitation).
 Excessive hairiness (hirsutism) may be present.

 Survival to age 19-20 years has been reported in mild cases.
 Life expectancy is reduced as a result of frequent upper respiratory tract infections, neurodegenerative complications and abnormalities of the gastrointestinal tract.

-Six cases of a mild form of Sly syndrome, beginning during the 2nd decade of life, have been described in the medical literature.
-In these cases, the symptoms of the disorder appear to be less severe than classical Sly syndrome and may include minor bony changes and very mild facial coarseness.
+A mild form of MPS VII, beginning during the 2nd decade of life, has been described in the medical literature.
+In these patients, the symptoms of the disorder appear to be less severe than classical MPS VII and may include minor bony changes and very mild facial coarseness.
 Growth rate and mental abilities are usually normal.
-Abnormal enlargement of the liver and spleen has not been noticed in this form of Sly syndrome.
+Abnormal enlargement of the liver and spleen has not been noticed in this form of MPS VII.

-Sly syndrome is extremely rare, affecting only about one in one million births.
+MPS VII is extremely rare, affecting only about one in 250,000 births.
 Fewer than 100 cases have been reported in the United States.
 Males and females are affected in equal numbers.

-Urinary levels of the mucopolysaccharides dermatan sulfate, heparan sulfate and chondroitin sulfate are increased in affected individuals.
-The diagnosis of Sly syndrome may be confirmed by a thorough clinical evaluation that includes a detailed patient history and specialized tests that measure the level of beta-glucuronidase activity in blood or skin cells.
+Urinary levels of the mucopolysaccharides (dermatan sulfate, heparan sulfate, and chondroitin sulfate) are increased in affected individuals.
+The diagnosis of MPS VII may be confirmed by a thorough clinical evaluation that includes a detailed patient history and specialized tests that measure the level of beta-glucuronidase activity in blood or skin cells.
 Molecular genetic testing for mutations in the GUSB gene is available to confirm the diagnosis.
-Prenatal diagnosis is also possible through amniocentesis or chorionic villus sampling for beta-glucuronidase activity or molecular genetic testing for GUSB gene mutations.
+Prenatal diagnosis is possible through amniocentesis or chorionic villus sampling to measure beta-glucuronidase activity or molecular genetic testing for GUSB gene mutations.

-The treatment of Sly syndrome is symptomatic and supportive.
+Other treatment of MPS VII is symptomatic and supportive.
 Bone deformities and hernias may require surgical correction.
 Ocular and cardiovascular abnormalities may also be treated surgically.
-Patients with MSP storage disorders may be sensitive to anesthesia because of malformations in the airway or cervical spine; therefore, precautions should be taken prior to surgery.
-Genetic counseling will be helpful for people with Sly syndrome and their families.
+Patients with MSP disorders may be sensitive to anesthesia because of malformations in the airway or cervical spine; therefore, precautions should be taken prior to surgery.
+Genetic counseling is recommended for people with MPS VII and their families.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: